-Bronchoscopy and thoracic computed tomography (CT) are helpful in determining the diagnosis, identifying the cause of the problem, and locating the fistula tract.
+Bronchoscopy and thoracic computed tomography (CT) help determine the diagnosis, identify the cause of the problem, and locate the fistula tract.
 For improved healing, patients with centrally located fistulas larger than 5 mm must undergo surgery.
 Many bronchoscopy procedures have been developed to treat PAL in addition to determining the diagnosis and location of the fistula.
-According to some research, peripheral air leaks with a size of 5 mm can be treated using bronchoscopy, particularly in patients who are frail and at high risk for surgery.(13)
+According to some research, peripheral air leaks with a size of 5 mm can be treated using bronchoscopy, particularly in patients who are frail and at high risk for surgery 16.

-There is significant debate surrounding the diagnosis made via a chest CT scan.
+There is significant debate surrounding the diagnosis made by chest CT scan.
 Mediastinal emphysema, parenchymal infiltration, and expansion of the pleural cavity can all be seen on a CT scan.
-A fistula can be definitively diagnosed by periodic imaging of the bronchi or lung parenchyma into the pleural space (Figure 3).(4)
+A fistula can be definitively diagnosed by periodic imaging of the bronchi or lung parenchyma into the pleural space (Figure 3) 5.

 Figure 3.
-Bronchopleural fistula on the right hemithorax(4)
+Bronchopleural fistula on the right hemithorax5